Skip to main content

 • People with health conditions

 Be sure to ask the pediatrician for your child’s vaccine records.
-There are also some tools that can help you stay on top of your child’s vaccinations.
+Learn more about getting your child’s vaccination records.

 Experts don’t recommend waiting until children start school to get childhood vaccines.
 That’s because children can come into contact with vaccine-preventable diseases before they start school.
 This can happen any time they’re around people who aren’t protected from these diseases — like when playing with friends, at daycare, or even at the grocery store.